Jabber Zeus: Modus operandi and the Jabber Zeus malware

 The Jabber Zeus crew operated by distributing, usually via spam emails, and installing the namesake malware onto victims' computers, then using it to gain access to their bank accounts.
 Money would be stolen from the accounts and transferred to a network of money mules who would launder the money before it eventually reached the criminals.
 The money mules were usually unaware that they were handling stolen finances.
 The FBI claimed in 2010 that more than 3,500 such money mules existed.
 The Jabber Zeus crew primarily targeted small businesses.
 In 2010, investigators estimated that at minimum, $70 million had been stolen by the criminals, with the true number being much higher.

 The crew's activity dates back to at least 2009.
 The initial version of the Jabber Zeus malware was built from the standard Zeus kit, then known as Zeus 2.
 The malware was mainly distinguished from other Zeus variants by a modification allowing it to send victims' banking credentials, particularly one-time passwords, to the criminals as soon as the victim logged in.
 The message was sent via the Jabber protocol, hence the name "Jabber Zeus".
 In September 2010, Bogachev provided the crew with a specialized version of the malware, known as ZeuS 2.1.0.X.
 This contained other unique capabilities, including a domain generation algorithm to prevent shutdown attempts, regular expression support, and the ability to infect files.
 The malware was additionally protected by an encryption key that required Penchukov to purchase each copy individually at a cost of $10,000 per copy.

 Infected machines, as with other Zeus variants, formed a botnet that could be accessed and controlled by the group.
 Analysis of several Zeus variants, including Jabber Zeus, uncovered attempts by this botnet to search for secret and sensitive information in Georgia, Turkey, and Ukraine, leading to suspicion that the malware was additionally used for espionage on behalf of Russia.
+In a 2025 BBC interview, Penchukov remarked that some Russian hackers worked with Russian security services and often spoke of "handlers" in conversations.

 On September 11, 2011, the Jabber Zeus malware was updated to Gameover Zeus, the final known variant of Zeus developed by Bogachev.